GabrielDougherty/gabrieldougherty.com/content/posts/macos-change-desktop-background-image.md

 title: "MacOS Big Sur 11.3: Change desktop background image for all desktops"
 date: 2021-05-01T14:08:40-04:00
 draft: false
+description: "Learn how to change the desktop background image for all MacOS Big Sur desktops at once using a working AppleScript solution when the built-in options don't work."
+tags: ["MacOS", "AppleScript", "Desktop", "Tutorial"]
 ---

 If you just want the solution, it's at the very bottom of this article.